IgnominiousHam/PCAPtoNeo4j/README.md

       ```txt
       pip install -r requirements.txt
       ```

-    If everything installed properly, you're good to exit the environment:
-      ```txt
-      deactivate
-      ```
+    You'll need to run the script in the virtual environment so hang out here until your credentials are set.

-5. Input Database Credentials
+4. Input Database Credentials

     In main.py, change the following lines:
     ```txt